woocommerce/woocommerce-admin/docs/components/filters.md

 ### `filters`

 - **Required**
 - Type: Array
-  - component: String
+  - component: String - A custom component used instead of a button, might have special handling for filtering.
+TBD, not yet implemented.
-  - label: String
+  - label: String - The label for this filter.
+Optional only for custom component filters.
-  - path: String
+  - path: String - An array representing the "path" to this filter, if nested.
-  - subFilters: Array
+  - subFilters: Array - An array of more filter objects that act as "children" to this item.
-  - value: String
+This set of filters is shown if the parent filter is clicked.
+  - value: String - The value for this filter, used to set the `filter` query param when clicked, if there are no `subFilters`.
 - Default: null